API Threading

 Receiving Messages Asynchronously

-A client application can use Java RTO, C, and .NET APIs to receive messages in an asynchronous manner.
-That is, when messages are available, they are automatically sent (“pushed”) to a message callback or message delegate interface from the API to the client application.
+A client application can use PubSub+ Java RTO API, PubSub+ C API, and PubSub+ .NET API to receive messages in an asynchronous manner.
+That is, when messages are available, they are automatically sent ("pushed") to a message callback or message delegate interface from the API to the client application.

 When receiving messages asynchronously, the context uses a processing thread for consumer notification and dispatching the queued messages to consumers; all callbacks from the API to the application, such as message receive callbacks, event callbacks, and timer callbacks, run from a context thread.